RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/plugins/feature-factory-plugins.md

 ## Available implementations

-There is no widely distributed implementation of this plugin type because it is an optional way to create features and very specific to your use case as features are to be validated against your own model.
+Currently, there is no distributed implementation of the Feature Factory Plugin.
+The generation of features depends entirely on your project and has to be validated against your own model.

 ## How to implement a new feature factory plugin